 The Tactical version also includes big controls all the way around.
-The operating handle, the bolt release, and the safety are all larger than other versions.
+The operating handle, the bolt-release button, and the safety are all larger than other versions.
 The oversized versions of most shotguns ought to be what’s standard.

 If you are stressed and in need of a shotgun for defense, big controls help make up for that loss of fine motor control you will experience.
 If you’re hunting, you very well may be cold or wet, or both, and wearing gloves.
-Either way, the larger controls included on the tactical model are a big plus.
+Either way, the larger controls (notably the trigger guard, safety, charging handle and bolt release) included on the tactical model are a big plus.

-Of course, it also has an extended tube for eight rounds of fun and a barrel clamp for a sling and a short section of rail.
+Of course, it also has an extended tube for eight rounds of ammo and a barrel clamp for a sling and a short section of Picatinny rail.

-I had no trouble putting Breneke slugs into a 12″ circle at 100 yards with the stock “irons”, so a rail-mounted scope would make this gun a deer and bear slaying machine for shotgun-only hunts.
+I had no trouble putting Breneke slugs into a 12-inch circle at 100 yards with the stock “irons”, so a rail-mounted scope would make this gun a deer- and bear-slaying machine for shotgun-only hunts.

-If you haven’t spent any time with an auto-loader like this under a red dot optic, don’t.
+If you haven’t spent any time with an auto-loader like this under a red-dot optic, don’t.
 Not until you’re ready to shell out the coin for the shotgun and the optic.
 It’s so fast, it feels like cheating.
-The ability to put eight 00 buck rounds into a target in under three seconds, accurately, is pretty darn cool.
+The ability to put eight 00 buck rounds into a target in fewer than three seconds, accurately, is pretty darn cool.
 The terminal effect is nothing short of awe inspiring.

 The Versa Max uses Remington’s ProBore choke tube system.
 There’s a wide array of them available manufactured by about a bazillion different companies.
 If you have a 1100 G3 or Competition, Model 105 CTI, or the Premier Over/Under in 12 gauge, the same Remington Pro Bore chokes will work for the Versa Max and for those shotguns.
 The Versa Max Tactical comes with a flush Improved Cylinder choke as well as an extended “breacher” style cylinder bore choke.
 Both were easy to install and remove.
 For the flush tube, a wrench in included (I hate flush tubes).

 And it’s more than just “reduced.”
-This gun isn’t particularly light, but at 7 3/4lbs it’s only 1/4 of a pound heavier than a similarly set up Remington 870 pump action shotgun.
+This gun isn’t particularly light, but at 7 3/4 pounds it’s only 1/4 of a pound heavier than a similarly set up Remington 870 pump-action shotgun.
 The recoil reduction from the Versa Max is far more than can be accounted for by the weight of half a glass of water.